-Philippine infrastructure investments are another area of opportunity for U.S. exporters.
+Philippine infrastructure projects are another area of opportunity for U.S. exporters.
 Road, railway, airport, bridge, and port systems will require design software, building information modeling (BIM) for better project management and file-sharing applications.
 These systems will drive demand for hardware, software, and services.

 Software and Services

-In 2020, the Philippine Statistics Authority noted that of 957,620 businesses, 99.51% are micro, small, and medium enterprises (MSME) and MSMEs are emerging customers in this segment.
-However, they often lack the digital tools necessary to expand their businesses efficiently.
+In 2021, the Philippine Statistics Authority noted that of 1,080,810 businesses, 99.58% are micro, small, and medium enterprises (MSME).
+MSMEs are emerging customers in the enterprise application segment as they often lack the digital tools necessary to expand their businesses efficiently.
 Other sectors with software needs include the retail, manufacturing, and fintech sectors.
 Many local businesses are emerging, providing low-cost consulting, maintenance, and systems integration services.

 The data hosting and processing segment is expected to grow as more firms seek to utilize cloud solutions for efficiency and resilience in the new normal.
 Legacy telecom firms are building their own data centers to service more customers.

 Large local BPO firms are the consumers of cloud solutions, utilizing regional hubs in Singapore.
 Most global cloud providers partner with a local firm to offer services.

 The COVID-19 pandemic has spurred Philippine cities to improve citizen services.
 Their constituents were vulnerable during the lockdown, and they relied heavily on the support of their city governments.
-Cities moved to digitize services and set standards for data storage, protection, and utilization, by rolling out health IT and applications for contract tracing, financial assistance distribution, and city-wide vaccination programs.
+Cities moved to digitize services and set standards for data storage, protection, and utilization by rolling out health IT and applications for contract tracing, financial assistance distribution, and city-wide vaccination programs.

-Market Opportunities: Several ICT approaches emerged to mitigate the impact of the COVID-19 pandemic.
+Several ICT approaches emerged to mitigate the impact of the COVID-19 pandemic.
 Efforts vary from command center development, disaster risk mitigation, resilience management, digital health and education, and data center upgrades to cybersecurity and analytics solutions.
 There are 17 cities in Metro Manila embarking on digital transformation projects.
 Beyond Metro Manila, Cebu and Davao are also undertaking digital transformation projects as part of the Association of Southeast Asian Nations (ASEAN) Smart Cities Network.

 In March 2022, former President Duterte signed the amendments to the Public Service Act (RA 11659).
-This significant ICT amendment allows up to 100% foreign ownership of public services in the Philippines, including telecommunications.
+This significant ICT amendment allows up to 100% foreign ownership of certain public services in the Philippines, including telecommunications.
 This measure should foster competition and provide better quality services at a lower cost.

 In May 2021, DICT and the Bases and Conversion Development Authority (BCDA) tendered the first phase of its National Broadband Plan valued at $2 million, which is the rollout of a bypass cable and fiber-optic network.
 The other phases of the national broadband plan include the national free Wi-Fi program, satellite overlay, and the common tower policy.